MaraRinn/WOLF-Walkthrough/Walkthrough/wiki_page.md

 4. Open the **WOLF Transport Computer** PAW
 5. Under _WOLF Cargo Transporter_ select _Connect to Destination Depot_

-Repeat this process to deploy this simple infrastructure to:
+Repeat this process to deploy this simple infrastructure to Grasslands, Highlands and Mountains.
+These locations will help you find relatively flat ground in the right biome:

+- Shores (0.107, -74.57)
 - Grasslands (0.0 -75.38)
 - Highlands (1.741, -77.339)
 - Mountains (0.637, -78.659)

 Remember you can return to KSC at (-0.1, -74.647).
-There are more biomes to explore but between KSC, Shores, Grasslands, Highlands and Mountains there's more than enough to complete this walkthrough.
+There are more biomes to explore but between KSC, Shores, Grasslands, Highlands and Mountains there are more than enough resources to complete this walkthrough.

 Remember the basic process for establishing a new biome depot is: